a-slice-of-py/data-scientist-hub/docs/index.md

 ### ☄️ Doomsday

-I just _don't_ want to start all over again: recipes to survive to a forced reset of development local environment.
+Recipes to survive to a forced reset of development local environment.

 ### 🏷️ About